 - Conditions that affect your overall body, such as leukemia, HIV/Aids

 - Some medications can affect saliva flow, which is prone to developing gingivitis

 - Ageing could also play a significant role that affects and contribute to developing gingivitis

 What Are The Major Types Of Gingivitis?

-Plaque Gingival Disease – This form of gingivitis occurs when food particles are broken down and turn into hardened plaque, which causes bacteria to live longer in the mouth and cause more complicated dental issues.
+Plaque Gingival Disease – This form of gingivitis occurs when food particles are broken down and turned into hardened plaque, which causes bacteria to live longer in the mouth and cause more complicated dental issues.
 You can easily view plaque gingival disease, as it’s a yellow hardened plaque that sits behind the teeth.

-Non-Plaque Gingival Disease – The most common cause for this form of gingivitis is bacteria that comes from foreign bodies entering into the mouth.
+Non-Plaque Gingival Disease – The most common cause for this form of gingivitis is bacteria that come from foreign bodies entering the mouth.
 It can also occur due to an allergic reaction, a reaction to certain medications, or a disease that reduces your immune system, such as leukemia.
 However, sometimes it does not have any causes at all.